-5. Research, research, research (And reflection!).
-A good place to start looking at vows is reading traditional ones—from your own religion, if you practice a certain faith, but from others as well.
+A good place to start when you want to write wedding vows is reading traditional ones—from your own religion, if you practice a certain faith, but from others as well, along with secular wedding vows.
 See what strikes a chord with you.
 You can even incorporate these into what you write, or use them as a jump-off point.
 Secondly, steal ideas!
 Borrow freely from poetry, books, even movies or video games.
 Jot down words and phrases that capture your feelings.
 The quotes you keep closest to your heart ring true for a reason.
 Use them.
 And if you’re someone who keeps a journal, go back and steal from your past self too.
 You’re not publishing a book, or writing a college essay.
 Plagiarism is both allowed and encouraged.
 Truth is, most vows are plagiarism, since we’re hoping to steal some wisdom from people that have gone before us.

 Take some time, both separately and together, to think about what you love about each other and what makes your relationship special.
 Write down the most memorable moments you have shared together, good or bad.
 Think about the promises you want to make to your partner, and the ones you don’t.
 For example, I promised that Bryan would always be my family.
 However, I ain’t promising to obey nobody, so I made sure to keep that kind of language far away from my vows.

-6. Write Early, write more than you need.
-Don’t leave writing your vows until the day before the wedding!
+Don’t leave writing your vows until the day before the wedding.
 Give them the time and thought they deserve, and save your future self the stress of trying to be super thoughtful—most likely, you’ll be in a million different places on the eve of your wedding, which is not the proper brain space.
 Work on your vows in that pocket of time after you’ve set up all your major vendors and before you have to start thinking about the details.
 If that’s still too far in advance, then give yourself at least a month, so you can try and write from a more relaxed, not rushed, frame of mind.
 A few loose deadlines: try to get a first draft together about three weeks before the wedding, and have your final version completed at least two days out.
 (And note: if you’re eloping or getting married on short notice, just rock it out the day before.
 It’ll be awesome.)

 When you’re starting out, write down everything you can think of.
 Write more than you could possibly need.
 In a Google document, buried on my computer, I have at least three pages of memories, experiences, potential promises, and more.
 It’s far more than I ever needed for vows, but getting it all on paper allowed me to see all my thoughts at once.
 Eventually, the most important things rose to the surface.
 Write what you love about your spouse, key memories that define your relationship and why they’re important.
 Good writing is in the details—the specifics that speak to a universal truth.
 Apply this to your vows.
 I focused on a few experiences and memories that I felt really identified our relationship, and put my vows together using that.
 What are the little things that your partner appreciates that you do?
 How does that symbolize your overall relationship?